Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: FDD-Inspired Iterative Development Framework

 Afterwards, we assign a \textbf{Feature Planner} agent to organize the development of the extracted features.
-First, the Feature Planner analyzes dependencies among extracted features from both business and technical perspectives, as illustrated in the central section of Figure~\ref{fig:overview}.
-Second, it adopts a bottom-up approach to group these features into cohesive feature sets and determines their dependencies, by following two principles: (i) features within a set should exhibit high cohesion, allowing them to be implemented within a single iteration; and (ii) feature sets must preserve the original feature-level dependencies.
+First, the Feature Planner analyzes dependencies among extracted features from both \textit{business} and \textit{technical} perspectives, as illustrated in the central section of Figure~\ref{fig:overview}.
+Second, it adopts a bottom-up approach to group these features into cohesive feature sets and determines their dependencies by following two principles: (i) features within a set should exhibit high cohesion, allowing them to be implemented within a single iteration; (ii) feature sets must preserve the original feature-level dependencies.
 For example, if Feature-B depends on Feature-A, then Feature-A must either reside in the same set as Feature-B or in a preceding set.
-One advantage of this approach is that the size of each feature set can be tailored to the coding capacity of different LLMs, which enhances the overall adaptability and versatility of the framework.
-Finally, based on the dependency relationships among these feature sets, our framework generates a directed acyclic graph (DAG) over the extracted feature sets, which is referred to as a \textbf{Feature Map}.
-As illustrated in Figure~\ref{fig:feature_set}, each feature set in the feature map includes three different layers of context: \begin{itemize}[leftmargin=*] \item \textbf{Business-layer Context}: this context includes the constituent features of this set and its interfaces with subsequent feature sets, specifying the functional scope of this set. \item \textbf{Design-layer Context}: this context extracts all UI components and data entities involved in constituent features from the global \design{}. \item \textbf{Implementation-layer Context}: this context includes the development status, code diffs, and the modified files, and will be updated after development.
-It reflects the complete record of code changes involved in achieving the current business objective. \end{itemize}
+One advantage of this approach is that the size of each feature set can be tailored to the coding capacity of different LLMs, which enhances the overall adaptability and versatility of this framework.
+Finally, based on the dependencies between feature sets, our framework generates a directed acyclic graph (DAG) over the extracted feature sets, which is referred to as a \textbf{Feature Map}.
+As illustrated in Figure~\ref{fig:feature_set}, each feature set in the feature map includes three different layers of context: \begin{itemize}[leftmargin=*] \item \textbf{Business-layer Context}: this context includes the constituent features of this set and its interfaces with subsequent feature sets, specifying the functional scope of this set. \item \textbf{Design-layer Context}: this context extracts all UI components and data entities involved in constituent features from the global \design{}. \item \textbf{Implementation-layer Context}: this context includes the development status and the modified files of the current feature, which helps locate relevant code for subsequent features. \end{itemize}